Part 1 Part 2 Part 3

 • Attempts: 10

-• Figure 3: Interpreting the Output
+• Figure 3: Output when Settings A are selected

 interpreting the output